joinpursuit/Pursuit-Core-iOS/lessons/conditionals/exercises/exercises.md

 ### Question 16
  You're walking in Manhattan.
-Write a switch statement that switches on a variable names "direction" having one of the values "North", "East", "West", or "South" and tells you if you're on a street or avenue
+Write a switch statement that switches on a variable named "direction" having one of the values "North", "East", "West", or "South" and tells you if you're on a street or avenue

 ### Question 17